anik8das/Booksnap/README.md

 ## How to Use

-To use Booksnap, simply sign up with your email address [here](https://main--tiny-truffle-8df4c0.netlify.app/).
+To use Booksnap, simply sign up with your email address [here](https://main--tiny-truffle-8df4c0.netlify.app/) and you'll start recieving daily book summaries.

 ## Feedback